Razzano/Vivaldi_Custom/README.md

 NOTE:
 1. If Vivaldi App install path is NOT your C:\Users folder or C:\Program Files folder, the Install.bat and Uninstall.bat files needs to be amended.
 2. Requires re-install after each Vivaldi Browser App update by left-clicking on complete-Install.bat file.
-3. Un-install using complete-Uninstall.bat to restore Vivaldi Browser App to default UI.
+3. Uninstall using complete-Uninstall.bat to restore Vivaldi Browser App to default UI.
 4. The complete.css file get auto-written into Vivaldi's common.css file so no external location needed.
-5. The complete.css entries get removed from the common.css file on completeUninstall.
+5. The complete.css entries get removed from the common.css file on complete-Uninstall.

 Complete Mod View With Complete Custom CSS (Vivaldi Dark Theme)